-As the weather warms up in Grand Forks, North Dakota, a new flock of Hawks ushers in the 2022 Energy Hawks Program.
 The program is a fully immersive internship experience hosted by the State Energy Research Center (SERC) at the EERC.
 During this program, students work closely with EERC engineers, research scientists, and project managers while learning about North Dakota’s current energy landscape, focusing on future energy challenges, and developing value-added opportunities.

-Over the last 3 months, 16 new employees joined our team.
-We welcome them to the EERC!
+Over the past three months, four new employees have joined the team.
+We are happy to welcome them to the EERC!